amaanq/amaanq/README.tmpl.md

   — The best from both XML and JSON
 - [Cue](https://github.com/eonpatapon/tree-sitter-cue) — An open source data constraint language, which aims to simplify tasks involving defining and using data
+- [Cython](https://github.com/amaanq/tree-sitter-cython) — An optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex)
 - [Elsa](https://github.com/glapa-grossklag/tree-sitter-elsa) — A lambda calculus evaluator
 - [FIRRTL](https://github.com/chipsalliance/tree-sitter-firrtl) — An intermediate representation (IR) for digital circuits designed as a platform for writing circuit-level transformations